stitchdata/docs/_account-security/billing/billing-faq.md

         answer: |
           We recommend [following the simple tips in this guide]({{ link.billing.billing-guide | prepend: site.baseurl | append: "#reducing-your-usage" }}) to reduce your row usage.

-      - question: "Do rows from free integrations count towards my usage?"
+      - question: "Do rows from Free Plan integrations count towards my usage?"
         anchor: "free-integrations-usage"
         answer: |
           Yes.
 Rows replicated from [free integrations](#integrations-each-plan) will count towards your usage.
-The "free" in "free integration" only indicates that the integration is available on non-paid plans, not that the rows replicated don't count towards your usage.
+The "free" in "free plan integration" only indicates that the integration is available on any plan, not that the rows replicated don't count towards your usage.

       - question: "What happens if I use more than the rows allotted in my plan?"
         anchor: "exceed-row-allotment"